DexterTaha/WRO-FE-2024-Mindcraft-International/Models/ Parts/0x02-Third Layer/README.md

   <h1>Third Layer</h1>
 </div>

-<p>The "Third Layer" is an essential structural component designed to cover and protect underlying parts while providing additional mounting options for sensors and electronic modules.
-Its layout includes cutouts and slots to accommodate cables, ensuring organized wiring and ease of access for maintenance.
-This layer strengthens the robot’s frame, adds stability, and helps secure components like sensors in optimal positions for performance.
-Its design emphasizes modularity, allowing for easy adjustments and enhancements as needed.</p>
+<p>The "Third Layer" is responsible for securely holding all electronics, including the Raspberry Pi, Arduino, switch, start buttons, and motor drive PCB board.
+Designed with multiple standoff positions and screw holes, it provides a sturdy mounting solution that keeps components organized and protected.
+This layer optimizes space for electronic integrations, enabling efficient assembly and maintenance.
+Its thoughtful layout supports easy access to each component, ensuring reliability and durability during competition.</p>

 <div align="left">
   <h2>Drawing PNG:</h2>